zzxwill/oss/intl.en-US/Developer Guide/Upload files/Simple upload.md

 After uploading objects to OSS, you may want to:

 -   Initiate a callback request to a specified application server.
 For more information, see [Upload callback](intl.en-US/Developer Guide/Upload files/Upload callback.md#).
 -   Process the uploaded images.
-For more information, see [Image processing](intl.en-US/Developer Guide/Image Processing.md#).
+For more information, see[Image processing](../../../../intl.en-US/Image Processing Guide/Image processing.md#).

 ## Reference {#section_nvr_ybb_5db .section}